emonarafat/CommonExtensions/README.md

 Creates a log-string from the Exception.

-The result includes the stacktrace, innerexception et cetera, separated by .
+The result includes the stacktrace, inner-exception et crater, separated by .

 ##### Returns